-- Molten metal falls due to gravity, and the shape and size of the molten pool should not be controlled.
+Molten metal falls naturally due to gravity, and the shape and size of the molten pool cannot be controlled.

-- Defects such as slag inclusion, incomplete penetration, weld beading and poor weld formation are easy to occur.
+Defects such as slag inclusion, incomplete penetration, weld beading, and poor weld formation are common issues.

-- Overhead welding is less efficient than other welding positions.
+Overhead welding tends to be less efficient than welding in other positions.

 Overhead welding tips:

-- For butt weld overhead welding, when the thickness of weldment ≤ 4mm, type I groove shall be adopted, φ3.2mm electrode shall be selected, and the welding current shall be moderate; When the welding thickness ≥ 5mm, multi-layer and multi pass welding shall be adopted.
+When performing butt weld overhead welding and the thickness of the weldment is less than or equal to 4mm, type I groove should be used.
+A φ3.2mm electrode should be selected, and the welding current should be moderate.
+For welding thicknesses greater than or equal to 5mm, multi-layer and multi-pass welding should be utilized.

-- For overhead welding of T-joint welds, single-layer welding shall be adopted when the weld leg is less than 8mm, and multi-layer and multi pass welding shall be adopted when the weld leg is greater than 8mm.
+For overhead welding of T-joint welds, single-layer welding should be used when the weld leg is less than 8mm.
+However, when the weld leg is greater than 8mm, multi-layer and multi-pass welding should be adopted.

-(2) No matter which method of strip transportation is adopted, the weld metal excessive to the molten pool should not be too much each time.
+(2) Regardless of the strip transportation method used, the amount of weld metal added to the molten pool at each time should not be excessive.

-- The fusion welding metal mainly depends on its own weight to transition to the molten pool.
+Fusion welding relies primarily on its own weight to transition into the molten pool.

-- The shape and metal of molten pool are easy to maintain and control.
+The shape and composition of the molten pool are easily maintainable and controllable.

-- When welding metal with the same plate thickness, the welding current at the flat welding position is greater than that at other welding positions, and the production efficiency is high.
+When welding metal with the same plate thickness, the welding current required for flat welding positions is higher than that for other welding positions, resulting in increased production efficiency.

-- Improper welding parameters and operation are easy to form defects such as weld beading, undercut and welding deformation.
+Incorrect welding parameters and operations can lead to the formation of defects such as weld bead irregularities, undercutting, and welding deformation.